apache/flink/docs/dev/stream/operators/asyncio.md

 ### Timeout Handling

 When a async I/O request times out, an exception is thrown and job is restarted.
-If you want to handle timeouts, please use `TimeoutAwareAsyncFunction` instead of `AsyncFunction`.
+If you want to handle timeouts, please use `TimeoutAwareAsyncFunction` instead of `AsyncFunction` for Java API, override `AsyncFunction#timeout` for Scala API.

 ### Order of Results